e-rotaract/e-rotaract.github.io/_pages/join-us.md

 ## It seems you answered NO to one of the questions above

-If you answered NO to at least one question, it means you cannot join us yet.
+If you answered NO to at least one question, it probably means you cannot join yet.

-But hey, you can for sure keep participating in the e-club!
+But hey, it is always a good idea to ask a member and see if you can join!

-And when you can answer YES to all questions, then you are ready to join!
+At the very least, you can always keep participating in the e-club activities!

 If you have questions, ask one of our members, we will be happy to answer.